-Texas man pardoned by Obama arrested on drug charges
+Texas man whose sentence was commuted by Obama arrested

 Nieto was sentenced in 2004 to more than 20 years in federal prison on drug charges, according to the federal officials.
 He was scheduled for release in 2021.

-Obama pardoned Nieto in 2016, the Justice Department said, and he was released in 2018.
+Obama commuted Nieto’s sentence in 2016, the Justice Department said, and he was released in 2018.

-“It is truly appalling that a man who was given a Presidential pardon for his past offenses and released from federal prison chose to flout that generous gift after being released from federal prison and resume gang-related drug dealing in the San Antonio community,” U.S. Attorney Gregg Sofer said in a statement.
+“It is truly appalling that a man whose sentence the President previously commuted chose to flout that generous gift after being released from federal prison by resuming gang-related drug dealing in the San Antonio community,” U.S. Attorney Gregg Sofer said in a statement.

 All of the defendants are in federal custody.
 Those charged face 10 years to life in federal prison for the methamphetamine charges and up to 20 years in federal prison for the heroin-related charges.

-Note: This story has been corrected to reflect that Obama commuted Nieto’s sentence, based on corrected information from the Justice Department.
-The agency initially incorrectly stated that Obama pardoned Nieto.